 Background and Intent: Core faculty members are critical to the success of fellow education.
-They support the program leadership in developing, implementing, and assessing curriculum and in assessing fellows' progress toward achievement of competence in the subspecialty.
-Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program, including completion of the annual ACGME Faculty Survey.
+They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the independent practice of the specialty.
+Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
+Core faculty members may also be selected for their specific expertise and unique contribution to the program.
+Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
+Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
+Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

 II.B.4.a) Core faculty members must be designated by the program director.
 (Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
 (Core) II.B.4.c) The program must designate one primary focus of clinical practice for the program director and each core faculty member who, combined, must include at a minimum: II.B.4.c).(1) two practicing thoracic surgeons; (Core) II.B.4.c).(2) two practicing cardiac surgeons; and, (Core) II.B.4.c).(3) one practicing pediatric cardiac surgeon.
-(Core) II.B.4.d) Including the program director, the program must maintain a ratio of either two or more core faculty members to every approved fellow position or a minimum of 10 core faculty members, whichever is the smaller of the two.
 (Core)

+II.B.4.d)

+Including the program director, the program must maintain a ratio of either two or more core faculty members to every approved fellow position or a minimum of 10 core faculty members, whichever is the smaller of the two.
+(Core)

 - II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
-The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator(s) must be supported at 25 percent FTE for the administration of the program.
-(Core) - II.C.2.b)
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
+(Core) - II.C.2.a) At a minimum, the program coordinator(s) must be supported at 25 percent FTE for the administration of the program provided with the dedicated time and support specified below for administration of the program: (Core)